marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 module.exports = api;
 ```

-Quite simply this creates little api for us that will respond to GET request to <code>/hello</code>.
-We also expect another part of the URL that is the <code>{name}</code> to say hello to.
-This will be parsed using the <code>request.pathParams.name</code>-property.
+Quite simply this creates little api for us that will respond to GET request to `/hello`.
+We also expect another part of the URL that is the `{name}` to say hello to.
+This will be parsed using the `request.pathParams.name`-property.

 At the end we simply return a string with the greeting.
 Simple stuff and a lot like [KoaJs](http://app.pluralsight.com/courses/javascript-koa-introduction), saved the cool generator stuff.

 ## Create it in the cloud

 It's now time to use Claudia for to do some boring setup stuff for us.
-You can read about the <code>claudia</code> command by <code>claudia --help</code>.
+You can read about the `claudia` command by `claudia --help`.

-We are now going to use <code>claudia create</code>, which will create a new lambda function for us, as well as creating an API in the ApiGateway.
+We are now going to use `claudia create`, which will create a new lambda function for us, as well as creating an API in the ApiGateway.

 Here's the command in full, I'll go through the parts below: